-- Your recent accomplishments: point out specific achievements or positive events that you made happen (i.e. Focus on how you’ve saved the company money or generated more revenue)
+- Your recent accomplishments.
+Point out specific achievements or positive events that you made happen.
+For example, focus on how you’ve saved the company money or generated more revenue.

-- Improved processes or procedures to save yourself, your boss, or your coworkers time is a way of saving the company money.
+- Improved processes or procedures.
+Saving yourself, your boss, or your coworkers time is a way of saving the company money.

-Start by practicing in the mirror and later with a friend.
-You want to sound confident, self-assured, and ready, so practicing ahead of time can help avoid any awkward situations where you feel flustered.
-Don’t try and memorize what you want to say, however.
-Just familiarize yourself with what you will present.
+Practice your points in the mirror, then again with a friend.
+You want to sound confident, self-assured, and thoroughly prepared, so practicing ahead of time can help keep you from feeling flustered.
+Don’t try and memorize what you want to say; just familiarize yourself with what you will present.

-Don’t forget to consider a variety of outcomes.
-Know how you want to respond if:
+Think through a variety of outcomes so you know how you want to respond if:

 - They say no